Tennessee executes inmate by lethal injection without deactivating his implanted defibrillator

 Black was convicted in the 1988 shooting deaths of his girlfriend Angela Clay, 29, and her two daughters, Latoya Clay, 9, and Lakeisha Clay, 6.
 Prosecutors said he was in a jealous rage when he shot the three at their home.
 At the time, Black was on work-release while serving time for shooting Clay’s estranged husband.

-The nonprofit Death Penalty Information Center said it’s unaware of any other cases in which a person on death row made similar claims to Black's about defibrillators or pacemakers.
-Black's attorneys said they haven't found a comparable case, either.

-Lee said the courts have "universally determined that it is lawful to carry out the jury’s sentence of execution given to Mr. Black for the heinous murders of Angela Clay and her daughters Lakeisha, age 6, and Latoya, age 9."

-The U.S. Supreme Court on Monday rejected Black's appeals.
-The execution would be Tennessee’s second since May, after a pause for five years, first because of COVID-19 and then because of missteps by state corrections officials.
+It was Tennessee’s second execution since May, after a pause for five years, first because of COVID-19 and then because of missteps by state corrections officials.

-Twenty-seven men have died by court-ordered execution so far this year in the U.S., and nine other people are scheduled to be put to death in seven states during the remainder of 2025.
+Twenty-eight men have died by court-ordered execution so far this year in the U.S., and eight other people are scheduled to be put to death in seven states during the remainder of 2025.
 The number of executions this year exceeds the 25 carried out last year and in 2018.
 It is the highest total since 2015, when 28 people were put to death.

 Black's condition

-Black, 69, is in a wheelchair, and he has dementia, brain damage, kidney failure, congestive heart failure and other conditions, his attorneys have said.

-The implantable cardioverter-defibrillator he has is a small, battery-powered electronic device that is surgically implanted in the chest.
-It serves as a pacemaker and an emergency defibrillator.
-Black’s attorneys say in order to be sure it’s off, a doctor must place a programming device over the implant site, sending it a deactivation command, with no surgery required.
+Black had an implantable cardioverter-defibrillator, which is a small, battery-powered electronic device that is surgically implanted in the chest.
+It served as a pacemaker and an emergency defibrillator.
+Black’s attorneys have stated that to ensure it’s off, a doctor must place a programming device over the implant site, sending it a deactivation command, with no surgery required.

-In mid-July, a trial court judge agreed with Black's attorneys that officials must have his device deactivated to avert the risk that it could cause unnecessary pain and prolong the execution.
-But the state Supreme Court intervened July 31 to overturn that decision, saying the other judge lacked the authority to order the change.

-The state has disputed that the lethal injection would cause Black's defibrillator to shock him.
-Even if shocks were triggered, Black wouldn’t feel them, the state said.

 Black's attorneys have countered that even if the lethal drug being used, pentobarbital, renders someone unresponsive, they aren't necessarily unaware or unable to feel pain.